 Protect applicant data

 When gathering an applicant's personal information it is important to provide control and autonomy by protecting that data and only asking for what is required.
 ERA grantees are required to establish data privacy and security measures for the information about households collected from landlords, utility providers, households themselves.
 These measures should include avoiding the collection or storage of information about the applicant beyond the data required by Treasury for ERA reporting purposes.
-For instance, requiring that applicants provide their social security numbers in order to be eligible for ERA assistance is not consistent with Treasury's reporting guidance or the Privacy Act.
+For instance, requiring that applicants provide their social security numbers in order to be eligible for ERA assistance is not consistent with Treasury's reporting guidance and may be inconsistent with the Privacy Act.
 You must also include confidentiality protections for data collected about any individuals who are survivors of intimate partner violence, sexual assault, or stalking.

 4. Create visibility and transparency of the process